teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

   media_alignment: Right
   headline: ''
   content: |-
-    # every team in your org has repeating tasks
+    # every team has repeating tasks

     ##### achieving consistency on repeating tasks will elevate your customer and employee experience